Hello!

 My name is Joan.

 I was born in beautiful, landlocked Zambia and grew up there, first in a remote village and then in a small mining town.
 We moved when I was twelve to Vanuatu – a chain of magical islands in the South West Pacific.
 I have also lived with dragons (otherwise known as housemistresses) at boarding school, monks in India and alongside real-life pirates in Nigeria.
 You can now find me in the Scottish hills with my cats and other family.
-I am an ethnographer by training and historian by trade, and I teach a travel writing course to university students.

 Joan with chimp, 1988